Green Artist

 All done!
 Your painting should now be flat

-After you let your painting sit to dry for the proper amount of time, lift the heavy books up to reveal your now perfectly-flat watercolor painting!
+After you let your painting dry for the proper amount of time, lift the heavy books up to reveal your now perfectly-flat watercolor painting!

 Watch the how to flatten watercolor art video: